 - Using the remote control - 1.
-Press ASPECT to show the current setting. - 2.
-Press ASPECT repeatedly to select an aspect ratio to suit the format of the video signal and your display requirements. - Using the OSD menu - 2.
+Press ASPECT to show the current setting. - Press ASPECT repeatedly to select an aspect ratio to suit the format of the video signal and your display requirements. - Using the OSD menu - Press MENU/EXIT and then press ◀ /▶ until the DISPLAY menu is highlighted. - 2.
 Press ▼ to highlight Aspect Ratio. - 3.
-Press ◀/ ► to select an aspect ratio to suit the format of the video signal and your display requirements.
+Press ◄/► to select an aspect ratio to suit the format of the video signal and your display requirements.